Board & Executive

 Executive Director Corporate Services

-David commenced with Juniper in an executive role in 2007 and is now Executive Director Corporate Services.
-David is a highly innovative, results driven and achievement orientated Executive Manager.
+David commenced with Juniper in an executive role in 2007.
+He is a highly innovative, results driven and achievement orientated Executive Director.

 David holds a Bachelor of Accounting Science (Honours), various other qualifications recognised by CPA Australia, and is a member of the Governance Institute of Australia.

-Bill was appointed as the Executive Manager HR in 2010.
+Bill commenced with Juniper as an executive in 2010.
 He holds a Bachelor’s Degree in Human Resource Management and Industrial Relations, a Master’s Degree in Workplace Injury Management and Occupational Rehabilitation and a Master of Business Administration.
-With over 25 years’ experience in all things worker-related, Bill’s strengths in the areas of people development, leadership and employee relations have helped Juniper’s workforce grow significantly.
+With over 25 years of experience in all things worker-related, Bill’s strengths in the areas of people development, leadership and employee relations have helped Juniper’s workforce grow significantly.
 He has a hands-on leadership style that encourages communication and consultation at all levels.

 Bill has been pivotal in driving cultural change that has led to a more engaged workforce.
 Through leading a team of HR professionals in areas such as learning and development, health and safety, employee relations, payroll and recruitment, Bill has helped to establish Juniper as an employer of choice in Western Australia.